 Standing Calf Raise

 The gastrocnemius on the back of your lower leg does the most work.
 You’ll need some type of support for this exercise such as a tree or bench.

 Place one hand on it and the other on your hip.
 Then, raise your heels, standing on your tiptoes.
 Avoid overextending your heels to avoid muscle strain.

 Our team at The Fitness Tribe often collaborates together to produce content.
-When you see “TFT Team” this is because the content was not written by a single author, but rather a team effort.
+Many times the content is not written by a single author, instead it is usually a team effort.